-Each of the five courses (60 hours) will offer a professional certificate from the CU School of Medicine and may serve as a stand-alone course in that topic.
-Participants completing all five certificates (300 hours) will receive a Diploma in Climate Medicine from the CU School of Medicine.
+Each of the five courses will offer a professional certificate from the CU School of Medicine and may serve as a stand-alone course in that topic.
+Participants completing all five certificates will receive a Diploma in Climate Medicine from the CU School of Medicine.
 Courses do not need to be taken sequentially, but it is recommended that you start with Foundations and Updates in Climate Medicine.
 To receive your certificate and CME credit, all required coursework must be completed in 28 days from the start of the certificate course (first live Zoom session).

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Wilderness Medical Society and University of Colorado.
-The Wilderness Medical Society is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the partnership of the Wilderness Medical Society (WMS) and University of Colorado.
+The WMS is accredited by the ACCME to provide continuing medical education for physicians.
 All education content presented in this activity has been reviewed and validated as appropriate in keeping with sound scientific principles.

-The Wilderness Medical Society designates this educational activity for [maximum credit hours pending] AMA PRA Category 1 CreditsTM.
-Each physician should only claim credit commensurate with the extent of their participation in the activity
+The WMS designates this educational activity for [maximum credit hours pending] AMA PRA Category 1 CreditsTM.
+Each physician should only claim credit commensurate with the extent of their participation in the activity.

 Please note, for those that wish to claim CME credits and certificate, there will be an additional fee of $150 per person per diploma course.